NexusMutual/docs/docs/overview/resources/faq.md

 Loss is determined at different times for different cover types:
 * **Protocol Cover**.
 Loss is determined just before the time the loss of funds occurred.
-* **Custody Cover**.
-Loss is determined either at:
-  * The time the custodial hack occurs; or
-  * The 90-day point if withdrawals are halted

 See the [Cover Products](/overview/cover-products/) section for more information about loss.